 Inner Realism is the quest of the Inner Worlds.

-Seeing aspects of the inner worlds within changes life irrevocably and leads to seeing the world without in a deeper and more intimate way
+Seeing aspects of the Inner Worlds within changes life irrevocably and leads to seeing the Outer World in a deeper and more intimate way

 that engenders a corresponding growth of consciousness and a deeper participation in the evolution of the cosmos.

-To see the work of Gordon Onslow Ford please go to Retrospective.
+To see the work of Gordon Onslow Ford, please go to the Retrospective page.